 The Douglas Land Conservancy is an important organization for Douglas County.
 They work in partnership with land owners, local government, other conservation organization and citizens to evaluate, accept and monitor conservation easements.
 Join us on Wed.
 Feb.
 7, 2024 to hear more about this great organization and how they have saved many ranches from being used as commercial development.

-Join us Thurs.
-Oct.
-14, 2021 for some lively story telling about cowboy life by retired local history teacher, John Berry and local historian, Ron Claussen.
-Can 10-gallons fit in a cowboy hat?
-Learn this and some other seldom heard stories of the life of the cowboy.
-Refreshments will be served at 6:45pm with the presentation beginning at 7:00pm at the Philip S. Miller Library 100 S. Wilcox St. Castle Rock, CO 80104.
-For more information check out our website at www.castlerockhistoricalsociety.org or contact the Castle Rock Museum at 303-814-3164, email@example.com.
+The presentation begins at 7:00pm at the Philip S. Miller Library 100 S. Wilcox St. Castle Rock, CO 80104.
+For more information check out our website at www.castlerockhistoricalsociety.org or contact the Castle Rock Museum at 303-814-3164 or email@example.com.

 Please join us on Sat.
 Oct.
-2, 2021 for a leisurely walk through historic grave sites in Cedar Hill Cemetery.
+7, 2023 for a leisurely walk through historic grave sites in Cedar Hill Cemetery.
 Cedar Hill was founded in 1875 and is the only cemetery in Castle Rock.
 It contains the remains of pioneers significant in the early history of Castle Rock and Douglas County.
+Retired local history teacher, John Berry will give the guided tour along with several re-enactors.
 The tour begins at 4:30pm.
 Contact the Castle Rock Museum (303)814-3163, firstname.lastname@example.org for information.
-The tour is free.
+The tour is free and no reservations required.